HMHS Britannic: Requisition

 The following month, the Admiralty decided to use recently requisitioned passenger liners as troop transports in the Gallipoli Campaign (also called the Dardanelles service).
 The first to sail were Cunard's RMS Mauretania and RMS Aquitania.
 As the Gallipoli landings proved to be disastrous and the casualties mounted, the need for large hospital ships for treatment and evacuation of wounded became evident.
 Aquitania was diverted to hospital ship duties in August (her place as a troop transport would be taken by Olympic in September).
-Then on 13 November 1915, Britannic was requisitioned as a hospital ship from her storage location at Belfast.

-Repainted white with large red crosses and a horizontal green stripe, she was renamed HMHS (His Majesty's Hospital Ship) Britannic and placed under the command of Captain Charles Alfred Bartlett.
+Then on 13 November 1915, Britannic was requisitioned as a hospital ship from her storage location at Belfast.Repainted white with large red crosses and a horizontal green stripe, she was renamed HMHS (His Majesty's Hospital Ship) Britannic and placed under the command of Captain Charles Alfred Bartlett.
 In the interior, 3,309 beds and several operating rooms were installed.
 The common areas of the upper decks were transformed into rooms for the wounded.
 The cabins of B Deck were used to house doctors.
 The first-class dining room and the first-class reception room on D Deck were transformed into operating rooms.
 The lower bridge was used to accommodate the lightly wounded.
 The medical equipment was installed on 12 December 1915.

 First service

-When declared fit for service on 12 December 1915 at Liverpool, Britannic was assigned a medical team consisting of 101 nurses, 336 non-commissioned officers and 52 commissioned officers as well as a crew of 675 persons.
+When declared fit for service on 12 December 1915 at Liverpool, Britannic was assigned a medical team consisting of 101 nurses, 336 non-commissioned officers and 52 commissioned officers as well as a crew of 675.
 On 23 December, she left Liverpool to join the port of Mudros on the island of Lemnos on the Aegean Sea to bring back sick and wounded soldiers.
 She joined with several ships on the same route, including Mauretania, Aquitania, and her sister ship Olympic.
 The four ships were joined a little later by Statendam.
 She made a stopover at Naples before continuing to Mudros, in order for her stock of coal to be replenished.
 After she returned, she spent four weeks as a floating hospital off the Isle of Wight.

 The third voyage was from 20 March 1916 to 4 April.
 The Dardanelles was evacuated in January.
 At the end of her military service on 6 June 1916, Britannic returned to Belfast to undergo the necessary modifications for transforming her into a transatlantic passenger liner.
 The British government paid the White Star Line £75,000 to compensate for the conversion.
 The transformation took place for several months before being interrupted by a recall of the ship back into military service.